 The Marine Mammal Commission reviews and makes recommendations on domestic and international actions and policies of federal agencies to ensure they are consistent with marine mammal protection and conservation as directed by the Act.
 The Commission uses its funding to enable staff, commissioners, and scientific advisors to participate in a variety of marine mammal and marine ecosystem management and research efforts and to fund its own small, but important, studies program.
 In addition, the Commission helps develop and coordinate major multiagency and international management and research initiatives as described in the Commission's annual reports.
 For example, the Commission uses its funding to support development and implementation of recovery plans that coordinate the actions of multiple agencies to conserve the Hawaiian monk seal, Florida manatee, and the North Atlantic right whale.

 MARINE MAMMAL COMMISSION

-Strategic Objectives: Promote International Understanding; Provide Advice and Oversight to Ensure Protection and Conservation of
+Promoting International Understanding; Provide Advice and Oversight to Ensure Protection and Conservation Strategic Goals:

-Marine Mammals
+of Marine Mammals

-Total USG Interagency USG Funding: Agency Appropriation Transfers Funding
+USG Funding: Interagency Total USG Agency Appropriation Transfers Funding

-Total Non-USG Foreign Private Private Sector Int'l Non-USG Funding:
+Int'l Foreign Private Private Sector Non-USG Funding: